 Adam was a founding member of LA’s award winning, critically acclaimed Sacred Fools Theatre Company (est. 1997) where he acted in, directed and/or produced several hit shows.
 Currently he serves on their Board of Directors.

 Following the sudden death of his father in 2012, Adam and his rescue dog Mugsy moved back to Chicago, where Adam continues to act on stage and screen… and Mugsy wonders what happened to all the nice weather.
 Since his return, he has booked roles on THE EXORCIST, CHICAGO FIRE, and on an episode of EMPIRE (directed by series creator Lee Daniels) but his scene with Taraji P. Henson was subsequently cut.
 He appears on stages all over Chicago, and frequently at Redtwist Theater where he recently became a company member.
-In 2017 Adam earned a Jeff Award Nomination for his performance in Redtwist's production of THE SEEDBED.
+In 2017, Adam earned a Jeff Award Nomination for his performance as 'Mick' in Redtwist's production of THE SEEDBED, and won a Chicago Theatre Award for his performance as 'Charley' in Redtwist's DEATH OF A SALESMAN, which also won the award for "Best Production of a Play."
 Be sure to check out other pages of this website to find out what he's up to now or next!